The Irish Echo

-The Irish Echo is a weekly Irish-American newspaper based in Manhattan in the United States.
-In 2007, Máirtín Ó Muilleoir, Irish businessman and publisher of the Andersonstown News, purchased the paper.
+The Irish Echo is a weekly Irish-American newspaper based in Manhattan.

+History

 Founded in 1928, it bills itself as "the USA's most widely read Irish-American newspaper", with a circulation of about 60,000 and a readership of about 100,000.
-According to The Irish Echos media kit, the newspaper is printed in both the United States and Ireland and has "newsstand presence in all major American and Irish cities".
+The newspaper is printed in both the United States and Ireland and has "newsstand presence in all major American and Irish cities".
 Irish writers John B. Keane, Brian Friel, and Tom Caulfield all contributed to the paper in the past.
+In 2007, Máirtín Ó Muilleoir, Irish businessman and publisher of the Andersonstown News, purchased the paper.

 Events

 Events associated with The Irish Echo include: